-Lance-work was taught still, though the fashion of war was changing in the world outside, and mounted archery had become popular among the more adventurous students, and so in most months of the year the lists were a groaning place of straining horses, struggling youths and, inevitably, a regular stream of injuries providing plenty of practice for those destined to become healers.
-For the month of June, however, the lists were deserted: a concession to those more modern-thinking educators who insisted the real work of the College was more to do with the mind than the body, and that martial arts should be not be encouraged.
+Lance-work was taught still, though the fashion of war was changing in the world outside, and mounted archery had become popular among the more adventurous students, and so in most months of the year the lists were a groaning place of straining horses, struggling youths and, inevitably, a regular stream of injuries.
+For the month of June, however, the lists were deserted: a concession to those more modern-thinking educators who insisted that the real work of the College was more to do with the mind than the body, and that martial arts should be not be encouraged.
 Much to Seama’s disgust there were now no examinations offered in the art of war.

-In the half-covered practice yard was a space given over to swordplay and that is where Seama found a morose Fox Garner, chewing hard on his sliver of mint wood and crudely, with hammer and nails, fixing new limbs to the battered wooden stroke-stocks.
+In the half-covered practice yard was a space given over to swordplay and that was where Seama found a morose Fox Garner, chewing hard on his sliver of mint twig and crudely, with hammer and nails, fixing new limbs to the battered wooden stroke-stocks.

 Seama couldn’t help smiling.
 Fox never changed.

-For all his faults at least Garner’s pessimism was not malicious.
-He nodded sincerely enough.
-“Well I hope not too, Seama, but you know I’m right.”
+For all his faults at least Garner’s pessimism had nothing malicious about it: he nodded sincerely enough.
+‘Well I hope not too, Seama, but you know I’m right.’
 He gave a great sigh.
-“No, forget it,” he said, “not worth the bother.
-Anyway, did you come down here just to lecture me or is that blade of yours going to get some use?”
+‘No, forget it,’ he said, ‘not worth the bother.
+Anyway, did you come down here just to lecture me or is that blade of yours going to get some use?’

-It was too hot, too sweaty, and the pair of them needed pints of water to get through, but at least it was action.
+It was hot, and the yard dusty, and the pair of them needed pints of water to get through, but at least it was action.
 They were playing best of nine – hits on the breast-plate that was.
 Both were skilled enough to make sure the hit was a knock-back without being heavy enough to cause damage.
-Most of Garner’s students would have been terrified by the apparent ferocity and speed of attack but really the old friends were taking it easy.
-Three – two to Garner and a really clever feint and twist gave him a fourth but when the point of his sword snaked through and caught Seama low on the right his opponent swung away as if he’d been pole-axed.
+Most of Garner’s students would have been terrified by the apparent ferocity and speed of attack.
+Three – two to Garner and a clever feint and twist gave him a fourth but when the point of his sword snaked through and caught Seama low on the right, his opponent swung away as if he’d been pole-axed.
 Garner backed off expecting some sneaky ploy.

 But it was no ploy.
 Seama dropped his sword and clutched at his temples.

-“They’re safe!” he announced.
+‘They’re safe!’ he announced.
 Holander and Grek had caught up with him.
-“No one has touched them.”
-The Great Books of Power were no longer kept in a cabinet visible to the naked eye.
+‘No one has touched them.’
+The Great Books were no longer kept in a cabinet visible to the naked eye.
 The Council had learned a lesson some time ago and now the key works were held in a place both within the library and yet removed from it.
 The mystery of how to gain access to these perilous volumes was a fiercely guarded secret.

 The wizard had begun to sway.
 He knew it must be here somewhere.
 He lifted an arm and pointed back the way they had come.
 The other two turned to look and then staggered as one of the shelves just beyond them exploded into flames.
-Immediately the shrieking stopped.
+The shrieking stopped.
 Free at last, Seama plunged forwards into the billowing smoke.
 Reckless of the danger he sank his hands into the fire to reach for the book that was burning.
-He tried to block out the heat, repel the fierce flames, restrict the damage, but his calm had been shattered by the racket in his head and he did not get it right.
-The flames were incredibly fierce, rapacious, grasping.
+He tried to block out the heat, repel the fierce flames, restrict the damage, but his calm had been shattered by the racket in his head and he didn’t get it right.
+The flames were fierce, rapacious, grasping.
 The sleeves of Seama’s shirt bloomed in a ball of fire, the pain hit him like a hammer.
 He collapsed.
 Holander and Grek wasted no time.
-As they hauled him away, Grek produced a spell that completely drenched the wizard’s clothes and doused too the huge book that lay beside him.
-Holander desperately gripped Seama by his shoulders.
+As they hauled him away, Grek produced a spell that drenched the wizard’s clothes, she doused too the huge book that lay beside him.
+Holander gripped Seama by his shoulders.

 Seama coughed and spat.
 Ashes from the reeking fire hung in the air.

-Indeed he didn’t.
-The practice breastplate had been some protection but the chemical flames had ripped through his sleeves and collar reducing them to clinging cinders; his neck and shoulders were badly blistered but it was the state of his left arm that shocked them.
+He did not.
+The practice breastplate had been some protection but the chemical flames had ripped through his sleeves and collar reducing them to clinging cinders; his neck and shoulders were blistered but it was the state of his left arm that shocked them.

-Seama looked at the blackened and mutilated limb in some alarm: he was appalled by the scale of the damage.
+Seama looked at the blackened and mutilated limb in some alarm, appalled by the scale of the damage.
 He tried joking about it.